 Dykstra is a former Board member of the Society of Environmental Journalists and serves on the Advisory Board for the Mother Nature Network, an online environmental news site, and the Ted Scripps Environmental Journalism Fellowships at the University of Colorado.
 Dykstra is a judge for the Oakes Award for Environmental Journalism at the Columbia University Graduate School of Journalism, and he was a jurist for the National Academy of Sciences Communications Awards

 Dykstra has a Bachelor of Science degree in communication from Boston University and lives in Conyers, Georgia.
-He and his wife Meryl have three grown children.
+He has three grown children.

 John Peterson "Pete" Myers